 What is Variable Overhead Efficiency Variance?

-Variable overhead efficiency variance is a measure of the impact of the difference between the real time it takes in the manufacturing of a product and the time that the business entity budgeted for it.
+Variable overhead efficiency variance is a measure of the difference between the actual costs to manufacture a product and the costs that the business entity budgeted for it.
 Thus, it can arise from a difference in productive efficiency.

-The productivity efficiency variance is the difference between the number of labor hours required to manufacture a certain number of a product and the budgeted number of hours.
-The difference can be significant and needs to be accounted for.
+The productivity efficiency variance is the difference between the actual number of labor hours required to manufacture a certain number of a product and the budgeted or standard number of hours.
+The difference can be significant and needs to be monitored and managed.

 Variable overhead efficiency variance is one of the factors that impact the total variable overhead variance.
 The other important factor is the variable overhead spending variance.